vulkomilev/oumi/docs/user_guides/launch/launch.md

 ```
 This command will create the cluster if it doesn't exist, and then execute the job on it.
 It can also run the job on an existing cluster with that name.

 To launch on the cloud of your choice, use the `--resources.cloud` flag, ex. `--resources.cloud lambda`.
 Most of our configs run on GCP by default.
-See [this page](https://oumi.ai/docs/latest/api/oumi.launcher.html#oumi.launcher.JobResources.cloud) for all supported clouds, or run:
+See {attr}`~oumi.launcher.JobResources.cloud` for all supported clouds, or run:

 ```{code-block} shell
 oumi launch which